(also called arthrosis, or degeneration)

 These joints, just like a knee or hip, can become arthritic.
 The cartilage can wear away, and the result can be bone rubbing on bone.
 When this process occurs, the body reacts by forming more bone which on x-ray would look like a cloud or a cotton ball forming over the involved joints, which would look more white on x-ray.

-In this view of a level with facet degeneration, it can be seen that extra bone is seen forming on one side (labeled "bone spurs"), and extra fluid is seen on the other since the two sides no longer fit well together.
-It is not hard to imagine that these joints don't have smooth motion as the spine flexes and extends.
+In this view (below right) of a spinal segment with facet degeneration, extra bone can be seen forming on one side (labeled “bone spurs”), and extra fluid is seen on the other since the two sides no longer fit well together.
+It is not hard to imagine that these joints don’t have smooth motion as the spine flexes and extends.

 On this view, the facets also have no fluid signal in the joints, and they have overgrown to a point where they are compressing the nerves in the spinal canal.
 This condition is called spinal stenosis.